• Training Workshops

 • Using plant data in process flowsheets

-• CHEMCAD for unsteady-state, transient, and static problems
+• CHEMCAD for transient and static problems

 • Simulation as an extension of your engineering thought process